ax3lchraz/lua_vectors/README.md

 # lua_vectors
-Adds basic 2D and 3D vectors and some operators.
+Adds basic 2D and 3D vectors and utilizes some operators to simplify code.

 To set up the module:
 ```lua